HyunCafe/my-javascript-notes/jslibraries.md

 Name | Description | Install |
 ------------- | ------------- | ------------- |
 [FullCalendar](https://fullcalendar.io/) | A powerful and flexible library for creating interactive calendars with event handling, drag-and-drop support, and various view modes.
-[Date FNS](https://date-fns.org/) |  A modern JavaScript date utility library with a simple and functional API for manipulating, formatting, and parsing dates. |
 [Tui Calendar](https://ui.toast.com/tui-calendar/) | A full-featured calendar library that provides various view modes, custom events, and drag-and-drop support. |

 ### Animation

 Name | Description | Install |
 ------------- | ------------- | ------------- |
-[Three.js](https://threejs.org/) | A popular and widely used library for creating 3D graphics and animations in the browser.
-It provides a comprehensive set of tools and APIs for working with WebGL and supports a wide range of 3D object types and effects.	 | npm install three
+[Three.js](https://threejs.org/) | A library for creating and displaying 3D graphics in the browser using WebGL.
+It simplifies the WebGL API, making it easier to create 3D scenes.	| npm install three
 [GSAP](https://greensock.com/gsap/) | The GreenSock Animation Platform is a powerful and high-performance library for creating animations in JavaScript.
 It offers a simple API for animating CSS properties, SVG, and more.
 [Anime.js](https://animejs.com/) | A lightweight JavaScript animation library with a simple and flexible API, allowing you to create complex animations for various use cases, including CSS, SVG, and DOM attributes.
 [PixiJS](https://pixijs.com/) | A fast and lightweight 2D rendering engine for creating interactive graphics and animations on the web.	 | npm install pixi.js